NathanAW24/FastFlowLM/docs/index.md

       kicker: "Install"
       title: "From download to first token in under a minute"
       body: |
-        FastFlowLM ships as a 16 MB runtime with an Ollama-compatible CLI.
+        FastFlowLM ships as a 16 MB runtime with an Ollama-style CLI and a server compatible with the OpenAI API.
-        No CUDA, no drivers, no guesswork—just run the installer, pull a model, and start chatting.
+        No drivers, no guesswork—just run the installer, pull a model, and start chatting.
       items:
         - heading: "Zero-conf installer"
-          body: "Signed FastFlowLM installers cover every Ryzen™ AI laptop—just download and run."
+          body: "igned installers for every Ryzen™ AI 300 laptop — download, run, done."
         - heading: "Drop-in APIs"
-          body: "Compatible with Ollama, OpenAI, and Open WebUI endpoints for existing tooling."
+          body: "OpenAI-compatible APIs — plug in your existing tools instantly."
         - heading: "Secure by default"
-          body: "Local auth tokens, TLS, and offline mode keep your data on-device."
+          body: "On-device security: local tokens and full offline mode."
     right:
       kicker: "Quickstart"
       code_blocks: